Subscribe to channels

 See your subscriptions

-If you unsubscribe and then re-subscribe to a channel, your notification settings will be reset.
+If you unsubscribe and then re-subscribe to a channel, your notification settings will be reset to the personalized state.
 If you'd like to receive a notification for every upload, make sure to turn on all notifications.

 To get to your Subscriptions and What to Watch, follow these instructions: